aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/_index.md

 ##### **Time Data Validation**

 With this type of validation, users can enter times within a specified range, or meeting some criteria, into the validated cells.
-In the example, the user is restricted to enter times between 09:00 to 11:30 AM.
+In the example, the user is restricted to enter times between 09:00 and 11:30 o'clock.
 Here, the validation area is the B1 cell.

 ```html
 <!DOCTYPE html>